AmanKumarWeb19/ash-information/README.md

 Explore the different sections of the website through the navigation bar.
 Browse featured properties, meet designers, and check out top-rated properties.
 Don't forget to download our mobile app from the App Store or Google Play Store for seamless real estate browsing on the go!

 Credits
-Developed by Your @Aman Kumar
+Developed by Your Aman Kumar

 ## Feedback
 If you have any feedback or suggestions, please feel free to open an issue or contact us.
 We'd love to hear from you!